The Wedding Vibes

 2. Mehndi Ceremony

 Mehndi ceremonies are an integral part of traditional weddings in many South Asian cultures, particularly in India, Pakistan, and Bangladesh.
-These ceremonies are vibrant and joyous pre-wedding events where the bride’s hands and feet are adorned with intricate henna designs.
 Over time, mehndi ceremonies have evolved to become elaborate affairs filled with music, dance, and festivities.

 The history of Mehndi dates back thousands of years.
 The exact origin of mehndi is difficult to trace, as it has been practice for centuries across various cultures in different forms.
 However, it is believe to have originated in ancient India and spread to other parts of South Asia and the Middle East.